17.1. Dialogul Proprietăților Rasterului

 Redraw layer only: the layer is redrawn at each new animation frame.
 It’s useful when the layer uses time-based expression values for renderer settings (e.g. data-defined renderer opacity, to fade in/out a raster layer).

 Represents Elevation Surface: whether the raster layer represents a height surface (e.g DEM) and the pixel values should be interpreted as elevations.
-You will need to fill in the Band to pick values from and can apply a Scale factor and an Offset.
+Check this option if you want to display a raster in an elevation profile view.
+You will also need to fill in the Band to pick values from and can apply a Scale factor and an Offset.

 Profile Chart Appearance: controls the rendering Style the raster elevation will use when drawing a profile chart.
 It can be set as: